LeoMcA/Paste-Tab/README.md

 This is the paste-tab add-on.
-It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.